-1. For the quarterly period ended
+1. For the quarterly per ind ended

-Mar 31, 2021
+Mar 31, 2022

-2. SEC Identification Number
+2. SEC Identification N umbor

+IBGITIC

+142312

-3. BIR Tax Identification No.
+3. BIR Tax Identification 1 NO.

+000-083-856-000

-4. Exact name of issuer as specified in its charter
+r as specified in its charter

-GINEBRA SAN MIGUEL INC.
+Ginebra San Migue

-- 5. Province, country or other jurisdiction of incorporation or organization Philippines - 6.
-Industry Classification Code(SEC Use Only) - 7.
-Address of principal office
+- other jurisdiction of incorporation or organization

+Philippines

+6. Industry Classificatio n Code(SEC Use Only)

+7. Address of principal

-3rd and 6th Floors, San Miguel Properties Centre, St. Francis Street, Ortigas Center, Mandaluyong City
+San Miguel Properties Centre, St. Francis Street, Ortigas Center,

-Postal Code
+Mandaluyong City Postal Code

+1550

-8. Issuer's telephone number, including area code
+8. Issuer's telephone nu umber, including area code

+(+632) 8841-5100

-9. Former name or former address, and former fiscal year, if changed since last report N/A
+() ner address, and former fiscal year, if changed since last report

+N/A

-10. Securities registered pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA
+d pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA

-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding COMMON STOCK 286,327,841
+Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

+COMMON STOCK 286,327,841

-11. Are any or all of registrant's securities listed on a Stock Exchange?
+Yes No jistrant's securities listed on a Stock Exchange?

-Yes No
+a of such stack evaluates and the classes of accurities listed therein.

-If yes, state the name of such stock exchange and the classes of securities listed therein:
+• he of such stock exchange and the classes of securities listed therein:

-The Philippine Stock Exchange, Inc. - Common
+i ne Philippine Si tock Exchange, Inc Common Shares